SpaceX releases one last photo of Starman before it heads towards Mars

 Starman, looking perfectly content to cruise along until the end of time, is bathed in sunlight with the Earth in the background.
 It’s such a perfect photo that you might even forget for a second that, aside from being a huge scientific accomplishment, it’s also one of the greatest marketing strategies ever conceived.

-I mean, just think about this for a second: Elon Musk’s Tesla Roadster is headed towards Mars, covered in cameras to capture Starman and the vehicle from a variety of different angles.
-Every time the car flies by something worth seeing, SpaceX and Musk will be sure to release photos, and those photos will be shared millions and millions of times because they’re awesome.
-That’s a whole lot of free Tesla advertising!

-That said, we’re all dying to see Starman make his flybys, and we can hardly wait to see the bright red Roadster cruising along with Mars in its rear-view mirror.
 SpaceX noted that, during one of its burns, the spacecraft actually pushed a bit harder than originally planned.
-It overshot its planned sun-centered orbit which would have somewhat mimicked that of Mars and will instead fly nearly as far as Ceres.
-Whether that will eventually create problems has yet to be seen, but we’ll get some awesome photos either way.
+It overshot its planned sun-centered orbit which would have somewhat mimicked that of Mars and will instead fly nearly as far as the orbit of Ceres.
+Whether that will eventually create problems has yet to be seen, but SpaceX will keep everyone updated either way.
 It’s an exciting time to be a science fan.

-Note: Correction: A previous version of this article stated that SpaceX would likely provide further photos of Starman in the future.
-However, Elon Musk stated that the batteries for the cameras only have a life of around 12 hours, and will go dark at that point.
-Bummer!